College Application General Information for Class of 2022:

 Learn more about campus tours and register for one of the above by clicking here.

-Light The Way Scholarship : $25,000 renewable all 4 years as long as student maintains 2.7 GPA and each year submits an essay on how they fulfilled the mission of Light the Way.
+Light The Way Scholarship : $27,000 renewable all 4 years as long as student maintains 2.7 GPA and each year submits an essay on how they fulfilled the mission of Light the Way.
 This scholarship recognizes and supports students who positively impact the world in their own meaningful way, whether it is community service, innovation to improve society or volunteering to heal our planet.
+NOTE: the deadline for this scholarship is mid-December.

 Law Students : Assumption now has a partnership with the University of St. Thomas School of Law that provides Assumption students with a 3+3 law program enabling candidates to obtain their degrees within 6 years with guaranteed scholarships